-Flower Festival: Floral floats, all beautifully decorated with thousands of indigenous flowers boasting Buddhist and local themes, gliding through the streets in a colorful Friday parade.
+Flower Festival: Next event: February 4, 5, 6, 2022.
+Floral floats, all beautifully decorated with thousands of indigenous flowers, boasting Buddhist and local themes, gliding through the streets in a colorful Friday parade.
 The floats head for the festival grounds at Suan Buak Haad park in the Southwest corner of the old city.
-Here, they will stay on display for the rest of the weekend.
+They will remain there on display for the rest of the weekend.
 Music and dance performances continue until late and the streets around the park are blocked for a flower and botanical market.

-Songkran: Probably the biggest festival in the whole of Thailand.
+Songkran: Next event: April 13, 14, 15, 2022.
+Probably the most important festival in the whole of Thailand.
 The religious ritual of washing Buddha images to do away with bad deeds has grown into an intense, nation-wide water fight!
-In the early morning the Thai will go to the temples to make merit.
+Come early morning the Thai will go to the temples to make merit.
 After, all hell breaks loose.
-Bottles, bucket, cans, or water pistols, choose your weapon!
+Bottles, buckets, cans, or water pistols, choose your weapon!

-Loy Krathong: Pay your respects to the Goddess of water by releasing a small floating, candlelit vessel onto the river or lake.
-Bad stuff will float away and you are ready for new beginnings.
+Loy Krathong: Next event: November 8, 2022.
+Pay your respects to the Goddess of water by releasing a small floating, candlelit vessel onto the river or lake.
+All bad stuff will float away and you are ready for new beginnings.
 The whole of Thailand joins in this ceremony, lighting up all waterways.

 Chiang Mai also has Yi Peng (the end of monsoon season) attached to Loy Krathong, where it is custom to float away your worries into the air with a candlelit lantern.
-You should see the night skies filled with thousands of lit lanterns, it’s magical.
-Fortunately the environmental concerns are seriously being addressed.
-More and more, biodegradable materials are being used for the floats and lanterns.
+You really should see the night skies filled with thousands of lit lanterns, it’s magical.
+Fortunately the environmental concerns are now seriously being addressed.
+More and more biodegradable materials are used for the floats and lanterns.

-One thing is for sure when you visit Chiang Mai, you won’t be bored, it’s impossible.
-There’s so much to see and do in the city alone, you’ll be craving some relax time.
-More interesting sights await beyond the city, especially if you’re into nature.
+One thing is for sure when you visit Chiang Mai, you won’t be bored, it’s near impossible.
+So much to see and do in the city alone, you’ll be craving some relax time.
+More interesting sights await you beyond the city, especially if you’re into nature.

-I have compiled a shortlist of the highlights in Chiang Mai.
-Things you shouldn’t miss even if you’re just here for a quick visit.
+This is a shortlist of the highlights in Chiang Mai.
+Things you shouldn’t miss, even if you’re only here for a quick visit.